-Binding React and Redux is pretty simple, you just find top level ReactJS components and set Redux state inside these components.
+Binding React and Redux are pretty simple, you just find top-level ReactJS components and set Redux state inside these components.
 When the state changes, you can use a simple command, handy to trigger the re-render.

 There are a few other libraries that complement Redux:

 - redux-thunk– This is used for when your actions need to have a side effect other than updating the application state.
 For example, calling a REST API, or setting routes, or even dispatching other actions.

 - reselect– Use this for composing able, lazily-evaluated, views into your state.
 For example, for a particular component you might want to:

 - inject only the relevant part of the global state tree, rather than the whole thing

 - inject extra derived data, like totals or validation state, without putting it all in the store